 Figure 22The PPMCC network graph showing the possible correlations bewteen variables in the cooling tower.
 Only correlation inexcess of 0.5 are showin in the graph to prevent cluttering

 Figure 21 illustrates the more significant correlations between recorded variables and parameters.
 The drift has a positive correlation with PM10 and also particulate matter emissions have a direct correlation with the median diameter of the particles.
-It can be seen in the figure that the type of packing and distributor affect the particle count, so they may as well affect the PM10 emission.
+It can be seen in the figure that the type of packing and distributor affect the particle count, so they may affect the PM10 emission.

 Experimental setups